ManifoldScholar/manifold-docusaurus/docs/walkthroughs/visibility.md

 ---
 id: visibility
-title: Visibility Options
+title: Adjust Visibility
-sidebar_label: Visibility Options
+sidebar_label: Adjust Visibility
 ---

 Manifold’s visibility options give readers the ability to configure which highlights and annotations appear with Texts in Reader views.